tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 # IANA Considerations {#iana}

-IANA will stop accepting registrations for any TLS parameters {{TLS13REG}}
-except for the following:
+No registries are being closed by this document.
+Rather, this document modifies the instructions to IANA and the TLS Designed Experts to constrain what type of entries can be added.

+There are no limits on the registrations for either of the following two registries:

 - TLS Exporter Labels
 - TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs

-Entries in any other TLS protocol registry should have an indication like "For TLS 1.3 or later" in their entry.
+Entries in any other TLS protocol registry should have an informal indication indication like "For TLS 1.3 or later" in their entry.
+Anywhere is fine; the "Comment" column is a good place.

 --- back